 How to Make Croutons

-The reason they are sexier (and yes, croutons can in fact be sexy, you’ll see) is because of their irregular shape you get browned bits on the corners, a golden brown exterior everywhere else, and the middle can be as firm or as soft as you like.
+The reason they are sexier (and yes, croutons can, in fact, be sexy, you’ll see) is because of their irregular shape.
+You get browned bits on the corners, a golden brown exterior everywhere else, and the middle can be as firm or as soft as you like.
 More ragged edges equal more surface area and more interesting texture all around.

 Should You Cut the Crust Off the Bread for Croutons?

 Really, it’s up to you.
-I usually leave the crusts on – more texture, less waste, Other people are not fans of the crust, so if that’s you, trim them off, leaving as much of the middle of the bread behind as possible.
+I usually leave the crusts on — more texture, less waste; other people are not fans of the crust, so if that’s you, trim them off, leaving as much of the middle of the bread behind as possible.
 You could also think about turning those crusts into fresh breadcrumbs.

 How to Make Croutons